 It's no secret that I love toys and including play into my therapy sessions.
 If you haven't already downloaded my FREE Play-Based Speech Therapy Homework you can download it HERE !
 One toy that I use often but have never really included is a shape sorter.
 Sometimes this one may seem a little "babyish" but I am always surprised by my kiddos who want to play with it.
 This toy can be used to target many language goals and I thought I'd put together a little list of ten goals you can target with a shape sorter.
 I usually bring it out with my Pre-K-Kinder population or my younger students who have autism.
 Please know these are just general ideas, really the possibilities are endless and you may need to adjust to what your student needs.
-Here are some ideas of how to use a shape sorter to target language skills!
-First is obvious, naming or identifying colors.
-Now with this particular sorter, I am limited to five colors but usually, that is a good number to ...
+Here are some ideas of how to use a shape sorter to target language skills! ...

 Over the school closure, I updated my Literacy Handouts for Parents (I have not yet updated the Spanish version).
 They're still FREE!!
 I hope they're helpful!
 You can click on any of the pictures below to download the handouts.
 Here are some pictures of what's included in the file. ...